ericoporto/ags-manual-wiki/Settingupthegame.md

     whether to allow its use or not, depending on whether the player has an active inventory item selected.
 -   **Mode 6 (Pointer)**.
-This cursor is used whenever a modal dialog is displayed (ie. a GUI that pauses the game).
+This cursor is used whenever a modal dialog is displayed (i.e. a GUI that pauses the game).
 Normally this is a standard arrow pointer.
 -   **Mode 7 (Wait)**.
 This cursor is used whenever the player cannot control the action, for example during a scripted cutscene.
-For a lucasarts-style game where the cursor disappears completely in this state, simply import a blank graphic over the wait cursor.
+For a LucasArts-style game where the cursor disappears completely in this state, simply import a blank graphic over the wait cursor.

 For the standard modes,